plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 This chapter introduces *subtyping*, a concept that plays an important role in object-oriented languages.
-Subtyping enables code to be more reusable by allowing code work on objects of many different types.
+Subtyping enables code to be more reusable by allowing it to work on objects of many different types.
 Thus, subtyping provides a kind of polymorphism.
 In general, a type `A` can be a subtype of another type `B`, written `A <: B`, when an object of type `A` has all the capabilities expected of something